Zero paid placements. No brand can pay to rank higher on Simscanner.

 Which local networks do travel eSIMs use in Mexico?

 Mexico has three retail carriers, Telcel (América Móvil), AT&T Mexico and Movistar (Telefónica), plus the wholesale Altan Redes shared network.
 Telcel generally has the widest nationwide coverage.
 Each travel eSIM roams on one or more of these.
-The per-brand mapping on this page is pending verification.
+The per-brand mapping on this page is a modelled estimate.

 Which eSIM has the best coverage in Mexico?

 Coverage depends on which Mexican network the eSIM roams on.
 Telcel is generally regarded as having the widest nationwide reach, including rural and remote areas, so brands that connect to Telcel tend to do best outside the cities.
-Simscanner does not yet publish a verified per-brand coverage ranking for Mexico; the ranking table shows each brand's coverage score once verified.
+Simscanner publishes a modelled per-brand coverage ranking for Mexico; the ranking table shows each brand's coverage score.

 Do I need a Mexico eSIM if my trip also includes the United States?